 - COVID-19 Resources for the Food Industry (The Acheson Group)

 - Coronavirus: Fresh Produce Industry Resources (United Fresh Produce Association)

 - Coronavirus Resources (Food Marketing Institute), includes: Preparedness Checklist; Coronavirus and Pandemic Preparedness for the Food Industry (includes recommendations for supporting consumers, associates, human resources, retail stores, distribution centers/transportation, product suppliers, and interacting with the media).

 WHAT HAPPENS IF I HAVE TO CLOSE MY RESTAURANT FOR AN EXTENDED PERIOD OF TIME.
 ARE THERE ANY HEALTH CODES OR REGULATIONS THAT I NEED TO BE AWARE OF WHEN I REOPEN?

 A thorough cleaning and sanitizing and discarding out of date food.

 Required Health Licenses

-All food establishments located in Montgomery County must have a valid Montgomery County Department of Health License to Operate a Food Service Establishment.
+All food establishments located in Montgomery County must have a valid Montgomery County Office of Public Health (OPH) License to Operate a Food Service Establishment.
 The license must be posted in a conspicuous place.
 The license is not transferable.

 Food establishments are facilities that store, serve and/or prepare food for public consumption; they include but may not be limited to restaurants, retail food stores, caterers, cafeterias, mobile food vendors, and non-profit charitable facilities.